Dr. Vicki Morrison, Dr. Elyse Watkins, Dr. Mark Klein

 Conclusion: Frail and/or older patients present a considerable clinical challenge in Oncology practice and are at significant risk of treatment-related toxicities as a consequence of physiologic changes.
 Comprehensive Geriatric Assessment establishes evidence-based strategies to better assess the functional status of older oncology patients and provides estimates for chemotherapy-related toxicities in this vulnerable group.
 Further research is needed to provide Oncology PAs with the tools needed for CGA evaluation and implementation into practice.

 Tarchand G. Use of Comprehensive Geriatric Assessment in Oncology Patients to Aid in Treatment Decisions and Predict Chemotherapy Toxicity – A Guide for Oncology Physician.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.